 - monitoring HTTP(s) requests against DDoS attacks, also control access to your content (responds with

-when not allowed) - happens on Layer 7: CloudFront or ALBs
+403when not allowed) - happens on Layer 7: CloudFront or ALBs

 - you can set up conditions based on: